 Class of 2003

 Alison Lynch is a faculty member in the Departments of Family Medicine and Psychiatry and the director of the Family Medicine-Psychiatry Residency Program at the University of Iowa.
 In the Family Medicine Clinic, Lynch helps residents manage their patients who have chronic medical and mental health conditions.
 She also practices obstetrics.
-In the psychiatry realm, Lynch works closely with residents in the Adult Psychiatry Outpatient Clinic and the Community Mental Health Center for Mid-Eastern Iowa.
+In the psychiatry realm, Lynch works closely with residents in the UIHC Adult Psychiatry Outpatient Clinic and the Community Mental Health Center for Mid-Eastern Iowa.
 She loves that she can provide comprehensive and holistic care to her patients.
 Her combined training experience has allowed her practice to be flexible enough to adapt over time and she has been able to develop expertise in niches in family medicine (e.g. primary care mental health, collaborative care for people with complex problems, and perinatal mental health) and psychiatry (e.g. primary care for people with serious mental illness).
-She is in the process of earning a master’s degree in health care delivery science.
-As the health care system evolves, Lynch believes combined training is the ideal way to be prepared to provide more integrated care to patients.
+In 2014, she earned a Master’s degree in Health Care Delivery Science at Dartmouth College.
+As the health care system evolves, Lynch believes combined training is an ideal way to be prepared to provide more integrated care to patients.